Delicious Greek Salad Dressing That You Must Have in Your Fridge (+ 7 Tasty Variations)

 Have you ever tried this delicious Greek salad dressing that is not just good for Greek salad?
-There are hundred of Greek salad dressings around, but most of them include Dijon mustard.
+There are hundreds of Greek salad dressings around, but most of them include Dijon mustard.
 Not this one!
-This is a more original salad dressing recipe with fresh local ingredients, no sauces included.
+This is a more original salad dressing recipe with fresh local ingredients, and no sauces included.
 Take a look!

 Where to Use the Greek Salad Dressing